TAP meets monthly

-THE NEXT TAP MEETING IS TUESDAY MAY 13 AT THE WINDSOR COMMUNITY CENTER 7.30pm
+THE NEXT TAP MEETING IS TUESDAY AUGUST 12 AT THE WINDSOR COMMUNITY CENTER 7.30PM View map HERE.

-THE NEXT TAP MEETING IS TUESDAY MAY 13 AT THE WINDSOR COMMUNITY CENTER 7.30pm
+THE NEXT TAP MEETING IS TUESDAY AUGUST 12 AT THE WINDSOR COMMUNITY CENTER 7.30PM View map HERE.

 TAP is not an environment group and is not politically-aligned.
 We have fought successfully for 8 years to stop Gunns and the State and Federal Governments from building a 1.1million tonnes PA pulp mill in a valley that is home to 100,000 people on the island of Tasmania.
 TAP was the first group to oppose a pulp mill in the Tamar Valley.
 We were originally called TRAC which became TAP Into A Better Tasmania.
 TAP was also the first community group in Tasmania to oppose industrial tree plantations.
 TAP has prevailed over almost insurmountable odds to prevent dangerous, corrupt and irresponsible people from destroying the Tamar Valley.
 TAP uses imaginative and bold actions to defend Tasmania from Gunns, their successors and their political cronies.
 TAP provides a stimulating informaton forum in the Tamar Valley.